Edinburgh Curveballs

 How many people can play padel?

 Padel is always played with 4 people - 2 on each side.
+If more people sign up, we book more courts and/or rotate people in and out of the games.

 How is padel scored?